-- · You need access to an external charger or 12 V battery, such as in another car, and a pair of jumper leads. - Make sure your car is turned off. - If using another car's 12 V battery, make sure its engine is off and that the cars are not in contact with each other.
+- You need access to an external charger or 12 V battery, such as in another car, and a pair of jumper leads. - Make sure your car is turned off. - If using another car's 12 V battery, make sure its engine is off and that the cars are not in contact with each other. - To be able to access the charging points, you need to remove the panels under the bonnet.